Christian Yelich Preview, Player Props: Brewers vs. Pirates

-On Tuesday, Christian Yelich (hitting .143 in his past 10 games) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Andre Jackson.
-First pitch is at 6:35 PM ET.
+The Milwaukee Brewers, including Christian Yelich (.262 on-base percentage in past 10 games, 101 points below season-long percentage), take on starter Colin Selby and the Pittsburgh Pirates at PNC Park, Wednesday at 12:35 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Pirates.
+In his most recent game he had a hitless showing (0-for-3 with an RBI) against the Pirates.

 Christian Yelich Game Info & Props vs. the Pirates